 Ask students if they can name any situations they have heard about in the news which have been affected by climate change.
 For example, one of the causes of the crisis in Syria was an extended period of drought which led to large movements of populations due to food shortages caused by crop failure.
 The movement of people, an increase in poverty and strain on resources was a key driver for the subsequent conflict.
-Flooding across different parts of the UK is also a good example, and you could reference Bangladesh which was mentioned by Simon Reeve in the clip shown earlier in the lesson.
+Flooding across different parts of the UK is also a good example of a story your pupils might have seen recently in the news or even experienced themselves.
+You could also reference Bangladesh which was mentioned by Simon Reeve in the clip shown earlier in the lesson.